Hearing the noise, Betty Kane and Dick Grayson rushed upstairs to investigate.

 “You know, back in my beauty pageant days, I was totally rad with a baton,” said Bat-Girl as she jumped forward and kicked a wand out of Grant Emerson’s hand.

 Nightwing tossed a gas pellet and moved on to kick down a third attacker.
 The gas dropped the others, and he saw Betty punch Grant and leave him tied and stunned on the sand.

 Bat-Girl grinned.
 “Yes.
-Grant’s were a dreamy blue, if a bit drugged.”
+Grant’s were a dreamy blue, if a bit, like, drugged.”